Climb British Camp 2021

 Finally a daunting encounter against John Vaughan with Tupi – front line of two-deep Superior Bows (a lot more than I had) with numerous Fast Warband behind them.
 A wood protected Edward’s flank on the right, and the Flemings were again the main attacking force in the centre while Oxford guarded their left.
 One of the two Tupi allied commands was initially unreliable but joined in fairly quickly, while the other ally was forced by low PIPs to send the warband through the archers in a disorderly mob which was attacked and routed by the Flemish pikemen.
 The other ally’s warband also charged, against men-at-arms, and broke when its general was killed.
 Meanwhile Edward’s men-at-arms and Welsh spearmen fought and defeated the Tupi C-in-C’s warband and some archers, breaking that command too for a 10-0 win.

-30 points was enough to win the competition and a splendidly appropriate figure of Roger Mortimer as a trophy.
-Thanks to Gavin and all the players who helped to make it a memorable weekend.
+30 points were enough to win the competition and a splendidly appropriate trophy – a figure of Roger Mortimer.

 The second and final round of the 2021 DBM Doubles League was Vexillum, held in Frome on 23/24 October.
 19 players made 12 “teams” – current travel difficulties meant that several players were without their usual partners who travel from as far afield as Finland and Germany.
 The 12 armies were all dated between 1071 and 1515 AD.